Anders47/poe-wishlist-bot/README.md

 A hobby project by a PoE player and computer science student, building a Discord bot in Java that monitors public stash tabs in a private Path of Exile league and notifies users when desired unique items appear.

+## How to use
+Once the bot is invited to the designated server and channel, you can add items to your Discord-user specific wishlist with:
+- !add Shavronne's Wrappings

 ## Background